lukaskollmer/yo/readme.md

 <br>

-Yo is an interpreted, statically typed programming language with a rust-inspired syntax.
-This repo includes a parser, compiler and interpreter, as well as a small standard library.
+Yo is a compiled programming language with strong static typing.

 ## Example